Home > Analyses > Technology > MicroVision, Inc.

 Financial Ratios

-The table below presents key financial ratios for MicroVision, Inc. (MVIS) over the fiscal years 2020 to 2024, offering insight into profitability, liquidity, leverage, valuation, and operational efficiency:
+The table below presents key financial ratios for MicroVision, Inc. from 2021 to 2025, illustrating profitability, liquidity, leverage, and efficiency metrics:

 Dividend Yield0%0%0%0%0%